 Danny Myrick

 Once he graduated from high school, he moved to Nashville and tried to pursue a career in music.
-He was unsuccessful at first but soon joined his friend Chris Marion in a 6-man vocal group where he was lead vocalist, bassist, and songwriter for Western Flyer.
+He was unsuccessful at first but soon joined his friend Chris Marion in a six-man vocal group where he was lead vocalist, bassist, and songwriter for Western Flyer.
 Together they made two CDs and had several songs become top 40 hits.
 In Atlanta in 1995, they were the first band to play at the Martin Luther King Day festivities that was not made up of African-American musicians.

 Editor's Note: We encourage you to verify event times and details with the organizers, as they may change.